Comic Book Guy: Romance

 Comic Book Guy was once married in an online role-playing game.
 He and his Internet wife contemplated having children, but that would have severely drained his "power crystals".
 In Season 16's "There's Something About Marrying", he hopes to wed a Xena: Warrior Princess cardboard figure.
 While part of an intellectual junta that briefly ran Springfield in "They Saved Lisa's Brain", he proposes plans to limit breeding to once every seven years (a reference to the Vulcan blood fever of mating, called Pon farr), commenting that this would mean much less breeding for most, but for him, "much, much more".
-He is a virgin well into his forties, but becomes sexually and romantically involved with Principal Skinner's mother Agnes.
+He was a virgin well into his forties, but becomes sexually and romantically involved with Principal Skinner's mother Agnes.
 He later dates Edna Krabappel after she leaves Skinner at the altar.
-They are nearly married at a science fiction convention with Skinner and Bart [Bart Simpson] trying to stop the wedding, but Edna changes her mind, preferring not to be tied down to a relationship.
+They are nearly married at a science fiction convention with Skinner and Bart trying to stop the wedding, but Edna changes her mind, preferring not to be tied down to a relationship.
 Comic Book Guy is not particularly surprised by this, saying, "There are a million valid reasons, but which one did you pick?"
 When Edna gently explains "It's like I'm DC Comics, and you're Marvel", he accepts the comparison without any rancor.
-In "Married to the Blob" Comic Book Guy marries Kumiko Nakamura, a Japanese manga artist.
+In "Married to the Blob", Comic Book Guy marries Kumiko Nakamura, a Japanese manga artist.
+As of "The Dad-Feelings Limited", he and Kumiko are trying for a baby.

 The Android's Dungeon

 Comic Book Guy is the owner of The Android's Dungeon & Baseball Card Shop, a local comic book store.
 The comics, collectibles, and toys he sells are of wildly varying quality and often have very high prices.
 His store is his sanctuary, where he holds some level of self-esteem, imperiously lording over pre-teen kids, like Bart Simpson and Milhouse Van Houten, using a heavily sarcastic tone and often banning certain customers for minor infractions.
 His store contains a lower level full of illegal videos (which include Mr. Rogers drunk, Alien autopsy, Illegal Alien Autopsy, a "good version" of The Godfather Part III, and Kent Brockman picking his nose).

 In "Husbands and Knives", the store was closed due to bankruptcy when a rival comic book shop opened across the road, run by an owner with significantly better customer service and social skills.
-Although his old store was bought by Marge Simpson in the same episode and not returned, Comic Book Guy continues running his store in future episodes and the rival store is usually not mentioned, though it was referred to again when its owner showed up in "Married to the Blob".Also Bart and Milhouse owned Android’s tunnel for a bit.
+Although his old store was bought by Marge Simpson in the same episode and not returned, Comic Book Guy continues running his store in future episodes and the rival store is usually not mentioned, though it was referred to again when its owner showed up in "Married to the Blob".
+Also Bart and Milhouse became managers of The Android's Dungeon for a time in "Worst Episode Ever".